VictoKu1/encycloped.ai/README.md

 - **User Feedback:**
   Feedback forms open in modals.
 Your input is sent via AJAX to the backend, where it is validated by the ChatGPT (or any other LLM with an API) API before updating the article content.

+## Security Considerations

+- The application implements rate limiting to prevent abuse
+- All user input is sanitized to prevent XSS attacks
+- Content is validated and sanitized before storage
+- Contributor actions are logged for accountability
+- API endpoints are protected against common vulnerabilities

 ## Contributing

 Contributions are welcome and encouraged!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to the project.